maazpatel24/lecture_notes/Day-19/README.md

     # Default output format [None]:
     ```

-**Tasks:**
-+ Launch an AWS EC2 instance running Ubuntu.
-+ Install Ansible and Git on your local machine or control node.

 **Deliverables:**
 + AWS EC2 instance running Ubuntu.
 + Local or remote control node with Ansible and Git installed.